ucdavis/ucd-theme-tasks/README.md

 ### Vite
-[Vite](https://vitejs.dev/) is used to compile all code and can be configured with the `vite.config.js` file. https://vitejs.dev/config/
+[Vite](https://vitejs.dev/) is used to compile all code and can be configured with the `vite.config.mjs` file. https://vitejs.dev/config/

 ### Default Tasks